gtbjj/gtbjj.github.io/_reviews/anon2.md

+---
 name: Anonymous
 ---

-I went from 230 t 200 in three months.
+I went from 230 to 200 in three months.
 I'm 20 lbs from my goal.